yellowmessenger/documentation/docs/platform_concepts/inbox/chats/chatscreen.md

 ### Internal notes

 This can be used to take notes/jot down the pain points/summarise the chat sent by the user.
 It is mostly used before transferring the chat to another agent.
-The messages typed in internal notes will not be visible to the bot users.
+The messages typed in internal notes will not be visible to the AI-agent users.
 It will only be visible to the relevant agent (/admin) within the chat.
 Slack thread's initiated for internal ticket purpose will also be stored as internal notes.

 ![](https://i.imgur.com/cae3RVU.png)